hucker/pathql/README.md

 - Prefer `import pathlib` and use `pathlib.Path` instead of importing path classes.

-- Docstrings: keep function and method docstrings short (1-2 lines, <=88 chars).
+- Doc-strings: keep function and method doc-strings short (1-2 lines, <=88 chars).

 - Function signatures with more than two parameters should put one parameter per line to avoid long lines and improve readability.

 - Tests must follow Arrange–Act–Assert (AAA).
-Use short docstrings for tests and explicit `# Arrange`, `# Act`, `# Assert` comments inside the test body.
+Use short doc-strings for tests and explicit `# Arrange`, `# Act`, `# Assert` comments inside the test body.

 - Avoid curly-brace expansion in filename patterns (File filter uses fnmatch).